 To access the Emoji icons you must first be somewhere that the virtual keyboard is visible:

 - Enter into any text entry location: Messages, Notes, Mail, etc

 - Tap on the globe icon next to the Spacebar button to access the newly enabled Emoji keyboard

 There are tons of Emoji icons available, and more are added in each major iOS release.
-Anyone running iOS 5 or later will be able to see the Emoji icons sent to them.
-If you’re interacting with a Mac user, as long as they are running 10.7 or later they can also see the graphical icons because Emoji support was added to OS X Lion as well.
+Anyone running newer versions of iOS on an iPhone or iPad will be able to see the Emoji icons sent to them, and if you’re interacting with a Mac user, they can also see the graphical icons because Emoji support was added to OS X as well.
 Note that sending Emoji characters to a computer or device that does not support the same Emoji keyboard will cause a little square glyph to be displayed instead.

 Emoji is pretty great, and there are some really hilarious and entertaining characters available to use.
 It certainly brings an additional element to typing emails and messages to people, and besides the entertainment factor it can genuinely add a lot of emotional value to conversations had through the iPhone and iPad that are pretty hard to convey through just standard text alone.

 Outside of direct communication, you can so some fun tricks with Emoji, like adding the icons to iOS folder names (or on the Mac too) to customize the appearance of the homescreen, or, my personal favorite, add Emoji icons alongside peoples names in the contacts list, helping to stylize and distinguish certain people from others in the address book of your devices, and offering an element of customization that is very unique.